 The Great Barrier Reef is the peak of natural beauty.
 Home to the world’s largest coral reef system, stretching across 900 islands and over 2300 kilometres, the reef was selected as a UNESCO World Heritage Site in 1981 and is considered one of the seven natural wonders of the world.
 That’s why we consider it to be at the top of the list of Australian icons.

-Explore our selection of Great Barrier Reef tours for your next holiday today!
+Explore how to choose the best Great Barrier Reef tour for your next holiday today!

 “You call that a knife?
 THAT is a KNIFE…”

 The man, the legend.
 Paul Hogan took the world by storm with the release of Crocodile Dundee in 1986.
 The film was the highest-grossing Australian film of all-time at the time of its release, and the second-highest grossing film at the US box office for that year.
 Paul Hogan became the unofficial face of Australia and Mick Dundee has been associated with the Australian outback ever since.